JeffersonLab/RFScopeWaveforms/README.md

 ```

 If releasing a new version, copy docsrc/build/docs to a version named directory in the gh-pages branch.
 Commit and push
-updates to gh-pages branch to update the official documentation on github.io.
+updates to gh-pages branch to update the official documentation on GitHub Pages.